A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: IQCs for Time-Varying Gradients

 \section{IQCs for Time-Varying Gradients}

-\FJ{ IQCs provide a powerful tool to describe unknown or nonlinear input-output behaviors by constraining the signals present in the interconnection \cite{megretzki}.
-Informally, an operator $\phi$ satisfies an IQC defined by a filter $\Psi$ and symmetric matrix $M$ if for all square-summable signals $y$ and $u = \phi(y)$, it holds that
+IQCs have proven to be a powerful tool to describe nonlinear input-output behaviors \cite{megretzki}. \ROne{Informally, an operator $\varphi$ satisfies an IQC defined by some linear dynamical system $\Psi$ and a symmetric matrix $M$ if for all square-summable sequences $\{y_k\}_{k\geq 0}$ and $u_k = \varphi(y_k)$, it holds that

-for all $T \geq 0$.
-Such representations have proven especially powerful for analyzing first-order algorithms in static settings \cite{lessard,scherer_ebenbauer}.
-This section attempts to apply this notion to gradients of time-varying convex functions.
-We distinguish between pointwise IQCs, which are simple but limited, and dynamic IQCs, which incorporate additional elements to reflect temporal variability. }
+for all $N \geq 0$.
+For an in-depth discussion of this topic we refer to the extensive IQC literature, e.g. \cite{veenmann,boczar} and all references therein.
+Conceptually, we will use this concept as a surrogate description of the nonlinear relation $u_k = \varphi_k(y_k)$.
+Many IQCs have been derived and employed for gradients of strongly convex and smooth functions \cite{lessard,scherer_ebenbauer,colombino2018}.
+This section applies this concept also to gradients of parameter-varying functions in $\Smlt$.
+We leverage filters $\Psi$ that are LPV systems themselves, which connects to the notion of parameter varying IQCs (cf. \cite{pfifer} for a discussion of LPV IQCs).}